purneshsv/Reactproject/README.md

-This is  App created foe Employee Management System
+This is  App created for Employee Management System